Taha-hubb/Taha-hubb/README.md

 ---

 ## 🌍 About Me

-- Living in Canada 🇨🇦 as a permenant residence
+🇨🇦 Based in Canada (Permanent Resident)
-- I’m building a future as a Life Long Learner
+🎓 MBA Candidate
-- Karate enthusiast & swimmer
+🧠 Strong interest in Analytics, Leadership, and Strategy 🥋 Karate enthusiast & swimmer

-- Interested in AI, Data Science, and Leadership.
+I aim to build a career where I can bridge data and leadership, helping organizations grow through informed decisions and effective management.

 ---